iterative/dvc.org/static/docs/get-started/example-versioning.md

 datasets to be small enough to be run on your machine in a reasonable amount of time (a few minutes to train a model).
-This command produces a bunch of files, among them `model.h5` and `metrics.json`, weights of the trained model and metrics history.
+This command produces a bunch of files, among them `model.h5` and `metrics.json`, weights of the trained model and [metrics](/doc/commands-reference/metrics) history.
 The simplest way to capture the current version of the model is to use `dvc add` again:

 ```dvc
 $ python train.py
 $ dvc add model.h5
 ```

-The recommended way of capturing script outputs is using `dvc run`.
+The recommended way of capturing script <abbr>outputs</abbr> is using `dvc run`.
 We'll touch it a little bit later.
 For now, let's commit the current state:

 ```dvc
 $ git add .gitignore model.h5.dvc data.dvc metrics.json